 Country Director | Uganda

-God has blessed me with a beautiful and wonderful wife, Anne Grace, and our marriage is blessed with five wonderful children.
+God has blessed me with a beautiful and wonderful wife, Anne Grace, and our marriage is blessed with six wonderful children.
 My work for God includes serving on the Leadership Team in my local church in Soroti, where I have participated in spearheading church development and coordinating both local and international missions.
 The region I come from was affected by insurgency that lasted for more than 20 years, during which time many people lost their lives, property, and were physically abused.
 It is also one of the poorest regions in Uganda, with many orphaned children and child-headed households who cannot afford education, food, medical, and other physical needs.
 I have always had a passion for the disadvantaged, especially children and youth.
 My wife and I regularly open our doors and commit resources to youth ministry and supporting vulnerable children.
 We believe that for the Uganda of tomorrow to become better, our country needs a new generation of leaders that fear God, love justice, and are committed to change.
 The arrival of Children’s HopeChest to the eastern region in Uganda was timely, and I consider my involvement a golden opportunity for me to fulfill my calling “to give hope to those in need, positively influence those around me and leave every situation better than I found it.”
 I want to thank everybody who has responded to the cause of the suffering children all over the world.
 Thank you for being a big part of what God is doing in the lives of people in Uganda!

 Country Director | Swaziland